 In 2007, Mike was offered a teaching position at School of Rock, which employed him for the next six and a half years.
 There he formed another band called Force Us To Stop, which consisted of his fellow teachers at the school.
 One of these teachers was Mike Woods, who recently asked Mike to play keyboard for his band Damone and who Mike was a fan of already.
 Aside from collaborative projects, Mike has also composed for short films such as "Memento Mortis" and "The Unknown," which starred John Fiore from "The Sopranos."
 He is a drum teacher, piano teacher and vocal instructor at School of Rock Wakefield.

-Gavin Caine Keyboard Teacher, Bass Guitar Teacher, Guitar Teacher, Drum Teacher
+Guitar Teacher, Bass Guitar Teacher, Piano Teacher, Drum Teacher, Vocal Instructor

 Josh is a multi-instrumentalist, composer, and music producer.
 He started playing music when he was 10 years old and had his first drum lesson.
 By high school, he decided to pick up bass and eventually guitar when he was 17.
 Throughout high school, he performed with the marching band, Jazz band, and percussion ensemble.
 In 2015, he released his first solo album and knew he wanted his life to be surrounded by music as much as possible.
 He majored in music technology at Franklin Pierce University where he met his current band Milfoil, who has multiple albums on Spotify and plays shows in the New England area.